elkeis/swtgrn/README.md

-# Rando
+# swtgrn

-A password generator built with React and Express.
+Website built with  React and Express.

-This is a minimal demo of using Create React App to bootstrap a React project, connect the React app to an Express backend, and deploy the whole thing to Heroku.
+This is a website which is using Create React App to bootstrap a React project connected to an Express backend, and deploy the whole thing to Heroku.

 Read the blog post: [Create React App with Express in Production](https://daveceddia.com/create-react-app-express-production/)